 Linear focal elastosis

-Who does linear focal elastosis affect?
+Who gets linear focal elastosis?

 What causes linear focal elastosis?